Poplar

 Issues and Troubleshooting

-To prevent suckering from becoming an issue, consider these tips:
+To prevent suckering from becoming problematic, consider these tips:

-• Regular pruning: Consistently remove any suckers that appear to keep them under control.
+• Regular pruning: Consistently remove any new suckers as they appear to keep them under control.

 • Careful planting location: Choose a spot with ample space for the tree’s root system to spread without interfering with nearby plants or structures.